 The Habitat Post & Beam design and engineering department is open for technical assistance via phone Monday through Friday from 8:30 a.m. to 5:00 p.m.
 EST. Structural construction details, a material list, guidelines for assembly, and complete, engineer-approved working plans are included with your package.

 Habitat Post & Beam, Inc., warrants that for 20 years from the day of product delivery we will be responsible for any major structural defects that occur as a result of the material we supply; this warranty is transferable.
 Defects resulting from improper construction, improper or lack of maintenance, negligence, use of substitute materials, or the effects of damaging natural occurrences are not covered under this warranty.
 Individual manufacturers' warranties apply.
 Manufacturers' (shingles, doors, windows, etc.) warranty stickers/cards/ paperwork can be found in or on packaging upon shipment - please keep in a safe place.

-The wall system uses 1" Styrofoam bonded to 1/2", 5-ply CDX fir plywood for on-site application.
+The wall system uses 1-1/2" foil-faced polyisocyanurate R10 insulation bonded to 1/2", 5-ply CDX fir plywood for on-site application.
 Additional insulation (fiberglass, spray foam, etc.) is supplied and installed by owner/contractor.
-We offer a High-R option that replaces the 1" R5 XPS insulation with 1.5" foil-faced polyisocyanurate R10 insulation.
-The roof system insulation is made up of staggered layers of foil-faced rigid urethane insulation (6'"total), and 1/2" 5-ply CDX fir plywood nailbase over the decking.
+The roof system insulation is made up of staggered layers of foil-faced rigid urethane insulation (7'"total), and 1/2" 5-ply CDX fir plywood nailbase over the decking.
 Higher R-Values can be obtained with an additional layer of insulation; R-50 is a common option.

 See our Framing Systems page for more information.